Deployment

 Custom Domains

-# Set domain
+# Set domain on the dev app

 gencow domain set myapp.com